fpgacademy/DESim/README.md

 The DESim tool requires the ModelSim HDL simuator.
 Preferably, one of the ModelSim-Intel FPGA editions, which has the Intel FPGA IP Core simulation models built-in.

 ## 2 Installation
 1. DESim requires ModelSim (Intel FPGA starter edition 10.5b), which is available at https://fpgasoftware.intel.com/19.1/?edition=lite&platform=windows.
-Note go to individual files and you can download Modelsim separately.
-No libraries are needed.
+Note: going to individual files tabs will allow you to download Modelsim separately from the Quartus Prime software.

 2. Navigate to the DESim installer URL: https://github.com/fpgacademy/DESim/releases